Lesson Four-How to manage Settings of your WordPress Blog-Part 1

 Settings for Reading-II

-You want/don’t want a notification to be sent to other blog owners if you are using their blog post links to include in your blog post (ii) Whether you want/don’t want to accept trackbacks and pingbacks from other blog posts if they are using your blog links within their post and (iii) Whether you want to allow people to comment on your new articles or not.
+You want/don’t want a notification to be sent to other blog owners if you are using their blog post links to include in your blog post (ii) Whether you want/don’t want to accept trackbacks and pingbacks from other blog posts if they are using your blog links within their post and (iii) if you wish to allow people to comment on your new articles or not.

 Default Article Settings